Gangbrumbs/TTS-ASL/README.md

 		- MP3

-Workflow:

-Day 1 Delegations:
+Delegations:
 Heng:
-Java Visual Recognition Techniques
+Java Audio Recognition Techniques
+With/o API's

 Elijah:
-Python Visual Recognition Techniques
+Python Audio Recognition Techniques
+With/o API's

-Workflow Pending
+Workflow 1st Iteration:

+Rules:
+Speech file must be in spoken English
+Translated text will be in English
+1st Iteration speech file limit is 1 minute

+User input speech file
+Speech file is standardized from original format to MP3 Speech is translated to text
+Text is printed